Bitcoin consumes energy like Switzerland

 There are concerns that increasing electricity consumption by Bitcoin may pose a threat to achieving the goals of a sustainable development of the United Nations in the future.

-However, the current show that, even in the worst case (mining using only coal), Bitcoin's environmental footprint currently remains marginal at best.
+However, current data show that, even in the worst case scenario (mining using coal only), Bitcoin's environmental footprint is currently at best marginal.

 Written by giorgos